AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/03_raw_pointers.rst

 .. note::

-  A ``// SAFETY:`` comment is idiomatic documentation, not a requirement
+  A :rust:`// SAFETY:` comment is idiomatic documentation, not a requirement

 ---------------------------------
 Aliasing and Safety Obligations